No Tags Found!

 Dear Baishali Amit,

-The head master has been working in the school for the quarter century and his superannuation is just three months away.
-Now at the fag end of his career, why you want to rake up his alleged crime?
-Let the three months pass on and let him retire peacefully.
-Transfer to some other city certainly cannot be a punishment for a crime like murder.
-No purpose will be solved by this transfer.
-Do you think that his displacement, when he is on the verge of retirement, would be better than a stick in the eye?
+The headmaster has been working in the school for a quarter of a century, and his superannuation is just three months away.
+Now, at the fag end of his career, why do you want to bring up his alleged crime?
+Let the three months pass, and let him retire peacefully.
+A transfer to another city certainly cannot be a punishment for a crime like murder.
+This transfer will not serve any purpose.
+Do you think that displacing him, when he is on the verge of retirement, would be better than a stick in the eye?

 Thanks,